postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

         ![select Slack integration](https://assets.postman.com/postman-docs/slack-select-integration.jpg)

-1. After you select the integration type, a browser window asking you to log in to Slack opens.
+1. After you select the integration type, a browser window asking you to sign in to Slack opens.
 If you are not signed in to a Slack workplace, enter your workspace URL and sign in with your email and password or SSO.
     > This window may be blocked by your pop-up blocker.

 1. On the **Permission request** page: